JuliaGeometry/DelaunayTriangulation.jl/docs/src/math/clipped.md

 fig # hide
 ```

-At the end of this section, we also discuss the intersection of $\mathcal V(\mathcal P)$ with a rectangle.
+At the end of this section, we also discuss the intersection of $\mathcal V(\mathcal P)$ with a rectangle, and then discuss clipping $\mathcal V(\mathcal P)$ more generically to a given convex polygon.

 ## Computing intersections of the Voronoi polygons and the convex hull